corda/corda/docs/source/cli-ux-guidelines.rst

                 try {
                     // do some stuff
                 } catch (KnownException: ex) {
-                    return 100 // return a special exit code for known exceptions }
+                    return UsefulUtilityExitCodes.APPLICATION_SPECIFIC_ERROR_CODE // return a special exit code for known exceptions
+                }

-                return 0 // this is the exit code to be returned to the system }
+                return UsefulUtilityExitCodes.SUCCESS // this is the exit code to be returned to the system inherited from the ExitCodes base class
+            }
         }